suransys/contributing/README.md

 # Contributing code to [Suran Systems, Inc.'s](http://www.suran.com) repositories

 ## How to contribute
 Pull requests are more than welcome!
+If submitting a change in the Omnis code and you're running Omnis Studio version 8.1 or later, simply update the `src/[project]` directory with a JSON export of your library and submit the pull request.
+If your pull request is approved, the maintainers will manually merge your changes into the libraries under `lib`.

-If submitting a change in the Omnis code, please include a README.txt file noting the changes.
-If your pull request is approved, the maintainers will manually merge in your changes to the `omniscli.lbs` file in the repository.
-We plan to migrate our libraries to Omnis Studio 8.1 in Fall 2017.
-Once that is complete, we will update these guidelines to use the JSON version of the library for easier collaboration.
+If you're running a version of Studio earlier than 8.1, please submit a pull request with your updated library and a README.txt file noting the changes.
+If your pull request is approved, the maintainers will manually merge in your changes the supported libraries and build a new JSON export under `src`.

 ## Conventions
 Suran uses several coding conventions that may be foreign to some Omnis developers.
 When contributing, please try to adhere to these standards.